Cyril J. Mockridge

-Cyril John Mockridge (August 6, 1896 – January 18, 1979) was an English film and television composer who scored such films as Cheaper by the Dozen, River of No Return and The Man Who Shot Liberty Valance.
-He was nominated for an Academy Award for the 1955 film Guys and Dolls with Jay Blackton, and composed the theme music for the television Western series Laramie.
+Cyril John Mockridge (August 6, 1896 – January 18, 1979) was an English film and television composer.
+He received professional training at the Royal Academy of Music in London.
+In the early 1930s, Mockridge went to Hollywood where he scored and arranged the music for more than a hundred films including Cheaper by the Dozen, River of No Return and The Man Who Shot Liberty Valance.

+He was nominated for an Academy Award for the 1955 film Guys and Dolls with Jay Blackton.

 Mockridge spent years as a staff composer for Twentieth Century-Fox, frequently working with Alfred Newman and Alfred's brother Lionel.
-He is buried at Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.
+He retired to Hawaii, where he died in 1979 and is buried at Forest Lawn Memorial Park in Hollywood Hills, Los Angeles.